-A student with ten (10) verified or unverified, unexcused absences from a class during a semester shall not receive credit for that class.
-An appeal for the lost credit must be made by following the guidelines established in the appeal process.
+A student with ten (10) unverified/unexcused absences from a class during a semester may not receive credit for that class.
+An appeal for the NG grades must be made by following the guidelines established in the appeal process.
 Once the appeal is reviewed, credit may or may not be awarded dependent upon the appeal committee's findings.
 A grade of "F" will remain an "F" regardless of days absent.